markallisongit/blog/content/posts/2022/powershell-what-if/index.md

 ---
-title: "Powershell What-If"
+title: "What-If In Production"
 date: 2022-01-26T09:59:06Z
 lastmod: 2022-01-26T09:59:06Z
 draft: false
 author: Mark
-tags: [powershell]
+tags: [powershell, azure]
 lightgallery: false
 ---

-What if you could do a dry run of some PowerShell when making a change to your production environment?
+What if you could do a dry run of your PowerShell script when making a change to your production environment?

 If you've read my other posts, you will know I am a big advocate of *infrastructure-as-code*.
 Most of my work is done in the Microsoft Azure cloud, and although I encourage source controlling all assets within Azure, sometimes developers create things manually through the portal.